MicrosoftDocs/azure-devops-docs/docs/repos/git/review-pull-requests.md

 ## Browse changes

-To give reviewers quick picture of PR status, the PR **Overview** tab summarizes branch policies that are passing or failing.
+To give a quick picture of PR status, the PR **Overview** tab summarizes checks, requirements, and branch policies that the PR is passing or failing.
 In some cases, the summary shows a snippet of the failure message from a status check's log.
 The overview lists only failed policies, but you can see all the passed and failed policy checks by selecting **View \<n> checks**.

-On the PR **Overview** tab, you can review the PR title, description, and comments to understand proposed changes and see issues other reviewers raised.
+On the PR **Overview** tab, you can review the PR description and comments to understand proposed changes and see issues other reviewers raised.

 :::image type="content" source="media/review-pull-requests/pull-request-overview-2020.png" alt-text="Screenshot that shows the PR overview tab.":::